scala/docs.scala-lang/_tour/basics.md

 ```
 {% endscalafiddle %}

-Here, `DefaultGreeter` extends only a single trait, but it could extend multiple traits.
+Here, `DefaultGreeter` extends only one single trait, but it could extend multiple traits.

 We will cover traits in depth [later](traits.html).

 ## Main Method

-The main method is an entry point of a program.
+The main method is the entry point of a Scala program.
 The Java Virtual
-Machine requires a main method to be named `main` and take one
+Machine requires a main method, named `main`, that takes one
-argument, an array of strings.
+argument: an array of strings.

-Using an object, you can define a main method as follows:
+Using an object, you can define the main method as follows:

 ```tut
 object Main {